Ian Fieggen Ian's Software Site Ian's JPGExtra program

 FC 07 FC 98 FD 29 FD BA FE 4B FE DC FF 6D FF FF

-Typical Usage of ICC Color Profile Data:
+Typical Usage of ICC Color Profile Data

-ICC Color Profile Data ICC Colour Profiles are generally used in the printing industry.
-Without getting too technical, the idea is to provide information on how colours should be handled on devices with different capabilities, in particular on scanners, computer screens and printing presses.
+ICC Colour Profiles were originally used in the printing industry.
+Without getting too technical, the idea is to provide information on how colors should be handled on devices with different capabilities, in particular on scanners, computer monitors and printing presses.
+In theory, a JPG with an embedded color profile should look and print identically everywhere.

-Typical Sizes of ICC Color Profile Data:
+Typical Sizes of ICC Color Profile Data

 Usually 3,160 bytes; occasionally much larger (ie. medium contributor of "extras").

-Largest ICC Color Profile Data:
+Largest ICC Color Profile Data

 The largest ICC Color Profile I've found was around 174,000 bytes.
 Ironically, this was embedded in a particularly small image of only 120 x 85 pixels.
 After processing that JPG file with JPGExtra, it was reduced from 202,412 bytes to a much more sensible 3,991 bytes, a total saving of 98%!

-ICC Color Profile Data Format:
+ICC Color Profile Data Format

-Full details of the ICC Color Profile Data Specification can be found Here on the International Color Consortium web-site.
+Full details of the ICC Color Profile Data Specification can be found here on the International Color Consortium web-site.

 Adobe XMP Data